Shunichi09/pendulum_control/README.md

-The parameter is
+The parameters are

-mass of pendulums =
+- mass of pendulums = 2 [kg]
-mass of cart =
+- mass of cart = 8 [kg]
-fraction coefficient of pendulum = fraction coefficient of cart =
+- viscous resistance coefficient of pendulum = 27.41 * 10e-6
+- viscous resistance coefficient of cart = 27.41 * 10e-6

-Therefore, the problem is
+- pendulum inertia = 3.2 * 10e-4

-# Liner control
+# Linear control
 I assume the situation is around the equibliumpoints. this problem become easier.
 The state equation is defined as following

 I applied
 - LQR method